ixofoundation/ixo-cellnode/api.md

-# Cellnode API Documentation
+# Cell node API Documentation

-This document lists Cellnode's API endpoints and provides some examples of their usage.
-Since ixo-apimodule is another ixo component which interacts extensively with Cellnode and demonstrates its usage in [demo.ts](https://github.com/ixofoundation/ixo-apimodule/blob/master/test/demo.ts), some documentation for ixo-apimodule is also provided here to illustrate their interactions.
+This document lists Cell node's API endpoints and provides some examples of their usage.
+Since ixo-apimodule is another ixo component which interacts extensively with Cell node and demonstrates its usage in [demo.ts](https://github.com/ixofoundation/ixo-apimodule/blob/master/test/demo.ts), some documentation for ixo-apimodule is also provided here to illustrate their interactions.

 * [ixo-apimodule](#ixo-apimodule) \(NPM module\)
 * [ixo-cellnode](#cell-node-api) \(decentralised data store\)